 Travelling in Europe and the Schengen area

 Travelling in Europe.
 If you are a third-country national you may enter and travel through the territories of the Member States that apply Schengen rules.
-For a maximum time span of three months, you have to fulfil the entry criteria listed in the Schengen Acquis, ie you:
+For a maximum time span of three months, you have to fulfil the entry criteria.
+They are listed in the Schengen Acquis, ie you:

 - are the holder of a valid travel document;

 - have a short-stay visa if one is required;

 - are able to prove the purpose of your travel;

 - possess enough resources to support yourself for the time span for which you plan to stay and for your return;

 - hold a travel insurance policy;